univ-of-utah-marriott-library-apple/aeios/README.md

 If you've accidentally ignored a device you want automated you can always reset AEiOS to a default state (see [Troubleshooting](#troubleshooting))

-### WARNING

-#### THIS SOFTWARE IS DESIGNED TO AUTOMATICALLY ERASE iOS DEVICES!!
+### WARNING - THIS SOFTWARE IS DESIGNED TO AUTOMATICALLY ERASE iOS DEVICES!!

-`AEiOS` will erase any iOS devices (including iPhones) that [Trust This Computer](https://support.apple.com/en-us/HT202778).
+`AEiOS` will erase any iOS devices (including iPhones) that been instructed to [Trust This Computer](https://support.apple.com/en-us/HT202778).

-While efforts have been made to only erase explicitly specified devices.
-You may find an edge-case that incorrectly erases a device.

-Please don't use a system with `AEiOS` installed to charge your phone...
+While efforts have been made to limit automation to explicitly specified devices.
+You may find an edge-case and accidentally erase a device erroneously. **Be sure to test your setup thoroughly**...
+Please don't use a computer with `AEiOS` installed to charge your phone...

-Bugs submitted regarding "Accidental Device Reset" will be redirected [here](https://i.imgur.com/HB9eUe4.png).
+Bugs submitted regarding an "Accidental Erase" will be redirected [here](https://i.imgur.com/HB9eUe4.png).

-#### YOU'VE BEEN WARNED...
+*You've been warned...*

 ## Device Supervision